 In the Sequoia National Forest, firefighters reported that rain had helped them establish fire lines against expected growth of the Cabin Fire, which has burned 2,600 acres since mid-July.

 Neither the Willow nor the Cabin fires has destroyed any structures, but six people have been injured in the Willow Fire.

-has "turned much of the state into a tinderbox," Gov. Jerry Brown said.
+California’s record-setting drought has “turned much of the state into a tinderbox,” Gov. Jerry Brown said.